Irelande Douze Pointe

-"Irelande Douze Pointe"[sic] is a 2008 novelty song by Irish puppet act Dustin the Turkey, played by John Morrison.
+"Irelande Douze Pointe"[sic] (correct French: Irlande douze points) is a 2008 novelty song by Irish puppet act Dustin the Turkey, played by John Morrison.
 The song in the Eurovision Song Contest 2008 after winning Eurosong 2008, the Irish national final.
 The song was performed in the first semi-final of the contest, held on 20 May 2008, and placed 15th with 22 points, failing to qualify for the final.
 Reception was mixed, with it peaking at number 5 on the Irish Singles Chart.

 Background

 Despite the pseudo-French song title, the lyrics of the song are mainly in English.
 The title refers to the Eurovision Song Contest's voting procedure, where all voting results are read in both English and French, and where a score of twelve (French: douze) is the highest possible result.
-If Ireland were to win 12 points, the result would have been read as Irlande douze points (not pointe) in French.
+If Ireland were to win 12 points, the result would have been read as Irlande douze points (not Irelande [non existant word] and not pointe [French for 'peak' or 'tip']) in French.
 The voting procedure has become notorious over the years due to supposed geopolitical voting, especially in Eastern countries.

 According to Dustin, he did not consider "Irelande Douze Pointe" as a song, but rather an anthem or hymn to unite Europe, saying "It's getting everyone dancing and rejoicing in the street.
 I'm telling you, the deaf will see and the blind will hear when this song goes worldwide."
 In a later interview, Dustin later admitted that he was considered as the Irish entry as the last year's entry, Dervish's They Can't Stop The Spring" finished "plum last."